Ronald Michael Gilmore: Priesthood

-Gilmore was ordained to the priesthood for the Diocese of Wichita by Bishop David Maloney on June 7, 1969.
+Gilmore was ordained to the priesthood for the Diocese of Wichita at the Cathedral of the Immaculate Conception in Wichita by Bishop David Maloney on June 7, 1969.
 After his ordination, Gilmore served as an associate pastor at Blessed Sacrament Parish in Wichita.
 From 1971 to 1973, he pursued his doctoral studies in theology in Canada.

 Upon his return to Kansas in 1973, Gilmore was assigned to the Passionist Monastery in St. Paul.
 Kansas.
 He did pastoral work at Magdalen Parish in Wichita (1973–1975) and at St. Teresa Parish in Hutchinson, Kansas (1975–1981).
 Gilmore also served as assistant chancellor for the diocese.

-Gilmore served as a chaplain and religious teacher at Trinity Catholic High School in Hutchinson and chair of the Executive Committee for the Holy Family Center for the developmentally disabled.
+Gilmore served as a chaplain and religious teacher at Trinity Catholic High School in Hutchinson and chair of the executive committee for the Holy Family Center for the developmentally disabled.
 In 1981, Gilmore became the administrator of St. Agnes Parish in Castleton, Kansas.
 In 1982, he became was the first pastor of St. Elizabeth Ann Seton Parish in Wichita.
 He was named chancellor in August 1983, and vicar general and moderator of the curia in June 1988.
 In May 1998, the Vatican raised Gilmore to the rank of monsignor.